braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/ab_testing/phrasee/phrasee.md

 For Phrasee to automatically pull the results of the variants within your push campaign, the variant text must be contained within the message body, not the Title.
 {% endalert %}

-A Phrasee language model can generate two-line variants split between the ‘Title’ and ‘Message’.
+A Phrasee language model can generate two-line variants split between the 'Title' and 'Message'.
 Make sure that the second line is included in the message body; this way, Phrasee can automatically pull the results of the variants within your campaign.

 ![An example of Phrasee's two-line variant split language model shown in the Braze message composer.]({% image_buster /assets/img/phrasee/10_push_two_lines.png %})